 We arranged an appointment for measurements and an on-site assessment.
-Josh felt that pre-planning advice was necessary and worthwhile in our case.
-Our local planning department provides a range of services, from a phone call with a planning officer to an on-site inspection and report.
-I discovered that there was a free telephone advice service daily from 9.30-12.30 with our local council, albeit difficult to get hold of someone, generally you would get a call back within a few days.
+Josh felt it was necessary and worthwhile for us to get pre-planning permission advice.
+Our local planning department provided a range of services, from a phone call with a planning officer to an on-site inspection and report.
+I discovered that there was a free daily telephone advice service from 9.30-12.30 from our local council.
+Though it was difficult to get hold of someone, generally they called back within a few days.

 Read more First Time Renovator blogs in the series.